Red Azuki Bean

 Understanding the key chemical compounds helps explain why red azuki bean pairs well with certain ingredients.

-Potent antioxidants responsible for deep red color; provide earthy flavor notes and anti-inflammatory benefits
+Powerful antioxidants responsible for the red color and earthy flavor notes, with anti-inflammatory and cardiovascular benefits

-Complex sugars responsible for flatulence effects; reduced significantly by soaking and cooking methods
+Complex sugars that can cause flatulence but are reduced by 75-90% through proper soaking and cooking methods

 Quick Tips